jcaip/jcaip.github.io/_posts/2017-03-04-ACM-AI-in-review.md

 Leading a club means you spend a lot of time booking rooms, ordering food, and running all sorts of errands.
 These tasks aren't mentally challenging, but they are suprisingly sapping, and very time consuming.
 One thing that I ended up doing was to create an ACM AI event checklist to help streamline the process.
 Trying to streamline the process is key to avoiding burning out.

 What's even worse is that communication is a limiting factor.
-You may have a week to plan an event, but if
+A week seems like plenty of time to plan an event, but when you have to book a room 5 days in advance, and you only meet in person once a week, time flies.

 ## Consistency is key
 All in all though, it's not hard to book a room for an event, or to put together a presentation.
 We've had plenty of workshops with over 100+ attendees.
 The hardest part of leading a club is the consistency.
 Events need to happen weekly, whether there are midterms, finals, or other previous engagements.
 While you should focus on your most important events, you need to ensure a baseline for your events.
 No matter who's leading workshops or reading groups, make sure they are prepared and able to answer basic questions.